TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Why are indices wrong in shop?
 	- Though perhaps it's for the better?

+- Area marker variation (?)

+- All obstacles should be on a well-defined layer
+	- like in jj2
+	- Well what about detached heads?
+- The point is what the user can see
+	- Ground and Foreground will not be physical
+- What about mixing physical and non-physical tiles on the same tile layer?

 - I think we need to let go of the concept that "render_layer" will directly correspond to the stuff in "Separators"

 - Do we really want to expose "wall lighting" option to ground layer even when it will make little sense?